Frequently Asked Questions about Coffee and the Process

 The short answer: quickly.
 The long answer: Depending on where you would like to have your coffee delivered, we have two free options: local delivery or USPS Priority 2-Day shipping.
 If you live in the Tucson, AZ metro area, your coffee will be personally delivered to your specified address the same day it was roasted.
 If you would like your coffee shipped elsewhere in Arizona, it will instead be delivered to the main Post Office the day it was roasted.

 All over the state of Arizona!
 Phoenix, Mesa, Chandler, Scottsdale, Glendale, Yuma, Gilbert, Peoria, Surprise, Tempe, Sedona, Tombstone; if it's in the Grand Canyon State, we'll ship to you quick, fast, and in a hurry!
-At this time we're unable to ship outside of AZ through our website, but we'll happily ship to the remaining United States via Etsy.

 We get our beans from distributors and wholesalers that work directly with farms in each region.
 We've checked and double checked to ensure that each supplier does fair trade, meaning the farmers get appropriate pay for their hard work and precious beans.

 Absolutely not!
 When coffee is roasted, carbon dioxide gas builds up inside the bean and is let out through the coffee bean.
 That gas is what gives coffee it's signature, delicious aroma.
 That's also the smell of coffee beginning to go stale.
 The sooner you get those beans into your grinder and make yourself a cup of coffee, the better flavor you get.

 Again, let's use the steak metaphor mentioned in the "What do the different roast levels mean" question.
 While still safe to eat an hour after being cooked, a steak is much more enjoyable when it's delivered hot off the grill within minutes.
 The same goes with coffee: the fresher, the better.